WolfDen133/WFT-OLD/README.md

 You can use "#" for a line break, "&" for color formating, and unlike texter there is __LINE-SPACEING__

-Feel free to leave a suggestion [here](https://github.com/WolfDen133/WFT/issues)
+Feel free to leave a suggestion [here](https://github.com/WolfDen133/WFT/issues), make sure you title it "Suggestion(s)".

 ## Example
 ![Info](https://i.imgur.com/7UZQGWR.png)